jolo2486/genomic_utils/README.md

 optional arguments:
   -h, --help            show this help message and exit -g GROUPDATA, --groupData GROUPDATA
-                        Path to a csv file with the groups.
+                        Path to a csv file with the groups (optional).
+Leave out to read from stdin.
   -c COLORS, --colors COLORS
                         Path to the csv color file.
   -out OUTFILE, --outFile OUTFILE